amblelabs/stargate-wiki/content/blocks/stargate.md

 `THIS IS TEMP AND PROBS WILL CHANGE!`

 >```
->Gold - Tier 0 (Breaks instantly, gives achievement "Did you really think that would work?")
+>Gold - Tier 0: Breaks instantly
->Copper - Tier 1 (25 durability, nearly destroyed by kawoosh, max temp 250°C)
+>Copper - Tier 1: 25 durability, nearly destroyed by kawoosh, max temp 250°C
->Iron - Tier 2 (50 durability, takes one quarter durability from kawoosh, max temp 300°C)
+>Iron - Tier 2: 50 durability, takes one quarter durability from kawoosh, max temp 300°C
->Diamond - Tier 3 (150 durability, no kawoosh damage, max temp 700°C)
+>Diamond - Tier 3: 150 durability, no kawoosh damage, max temp 700°C
->Netherite - Tier 4 (250 durability, no kawoosh damage, max temp 800°C)
+>Netherite - Tier 4: 250 durability, no kawoosh damage, max temp 800°C
->Naquadah - Tier 5 (1000 durability, no kawoosh damage, max temp 1500°C)
+>Naquadah - Tier 5: 1000 durability, no kawoosh damage, max temp 1500°C
->Energy Shield - Tier 6 (Consume power from an FE buffer if a mod with energy production is >installed, otherwise just has infinite durability)
+>Energy Shield - Tier 6: Consume power from an FE buffer if a mod with energy production is >installed, otherwise just has infinite durability
 >```

 -